 3) No More Maintenance

-Perhaps the most significant benefit of an effective fines preservation program is that the need for maintenance completely evaporates in the season after its completion.
-We at Midwest Industrial Supply, Inc. usually have trouble convincing runway operators not to take their grader out for weekly maintenance work — when a runway has undergone fines preservation, the surface strength improves so significantly that such upkeep becomes completely unnecessary.
+Perhaps the most significant benefit of Semi-Permanent Gravel Runway Technology is that the need for maintenance completely evaporates in the season after its completion.
+We at Midwest Industrial Supply, Inc. usually have trouble convincing runway operators not to take their grader out for weekly maintenance work — when a runway has been treated with our technology, the surface strength improves so significantly that such upkeep becomes completely unnecessary.

 4) Double the Lifecycle of Your Runway

-Ultimately, a good fines preservation program extends the lifecycle of a runway by years and years.
+Ultimately, the best Semi-Permanent Gravel Runway Technology extends the lifecycle of a runway by years and years.
 Considering that the cost of rebuilding a road or runway can figure in the millions, pushing a ten-year rebuild cycle into a 15 or 20-year cycle represents enormous cost savings.

 5) No Need For Dust Control

 Semi-Permanent Gravel Runway Technology also eliminates the need for dust control by locking fines into the structure of the road or runway.
 Runway owners who historically performed dust control by watering save considerable amounts of money simply by eliminating these redundant and harmful practices.
 Even for operators using a dust suppressant that is more effective than watering, fines preservation will still cut down on costs.